 (pic above, shows kefir already fermented and ready to be strained after 24 hrs).

 - Strain kefir (as pic pics bellow) into a jar through a fine-mesh strainer.
 You should see the kefir curds drop into the bowl and the grains remain in the strainer.

 When kefir has been fermented for a while, it begins to separate.
 The clear liquid is kefir whey, a magical substance that you can use to ferment other things that may not readily ferment (fruit chutneys, condiments, etc).
 If you want it to get back to a drinking consistency, simply stir it up using a non-metal implement.
 We use a chopstick.

 - Save the grains and place them into a new jar (pic below).
 Cover in milk (last pic) and repeat the process above.
 Your kefir grains will multiply with every batch so Share with your friends.

 - With the strained liquid in the bowl, transfer it to a clean jar and enjoy it or store it in the refrigerator until use.

-If you need to take a break, put the grains into a jar of cold milk and place in the fridge for a up to a week or so.
+If you need to take a break, put the grains into a jar of cold milk and place it in the fridge for up to a week or so.
 They will hibernate without suffering any damage.
 When you’re ready for more kefir, reintroduce them to new milk at room temp and resume the process.

 My goal is to encourage women and men of all ages and fitness levels to improve their quality of life because everyone deserves to achieve his/her personal fitness and health goal.